crisacm/android-session-manager/README.md

 }
 ```

-Then add the dependency to the builde.gralde of your module
+Then add the dependency to the builde.gralde of your module:

 ```groovy
 dependencies {